cev-api/VoxelMap-x-SeedMapper/README.md

 ### World Map Improvements
 - Added SeedMapper marker icons and loot markers on the fullscreen map.
+- Added buried-treasure cluster markers with treasure counts on the fullscreen map.
+- Added a standalone SeedMap screen with drag-to-pan, scroll-to-zoom, and coordinate inputs.
+- Added a Biome Sample Y control so seed-map biomes are sampled at the height you choose.
+- Added deeper SeedMap zoom in and out, with shift for faster steps.
+- Added touchpad/trackpad pinch zoom on the SeedMap and fullscreen map.
 - Added marker context actions (completion toggles, loot actions, waypoint interactions).
 - Added configurable transport shortcuts for teleport, flight, pathing, and other client/server commands.
 - Added transport shortcut controls for excluding Y coordinates and showing all shortcuts in the main menu.